 - to catalyze, coordinate and facilitate high-quality outcomes research

-To facilitate these goals, COR staff are involved in the education of fellows and faculty, consultation about methodological and analytical issues, and development of collaborative projects in the areas of outcomes research.
+To facilitate these goals, ACCORDS' Child program staff are involved in the education of fellows and faculty, consultation about methodological and analytical issues, and development of collaborative projects in the areas of outcomes research.

-COR’s current major focus areas include: vaccine preventable diseases, comparative effectiveness and healthcare quality (including surgical outcomes), oral health, obesity prevention and nutrition, children with special needs, mental/ behavioral/ developmental health, asthma and pulmonary health, maternal and fetal health, and injury/violence.
-Much of COR’s work is focused on under-served or vulnerable populations including children with special health care needs.
-COR has also developed expertise in the following areas: surveying physicians nationwide about policy-related immunization topics; assessment of health care delivery to children; and measurement of patient-centered health outcomes.
-Consistent with the call of the current National Institutes of Health roadmap for interdisciplinary models of research, COR projects consistently rely on collaborations among clinicians, health services researchers, behavioral scientists and statisticians.
+The Child Program's current major focus areas include: vaccine preventable diseases, comparative effectiveness and healthcare quality (including surgical outcomes), oral health, obesity prevention and nutrition, children with special needs, mental/ behavioral/ developmental health, asthma and pulmonary health, maternal and fetal health, and injury/violence.
+Much of the program's work is focused on under-served or vulnerable populations including children with special health care needs.
+The ACCORDS child program has also developed expertise in the following areas: surveying physicians nationwide about policy-related immunization topics; assessment of health care delivery to children; and measurement of patient-centered health outcomes.
+Consistent with the call of the current National Institutes of Health roadmap for interdisciplinary models of research, the program projects consistently rely on collaborations among clinicians, health services researchers, behavioral scientists and statisticians.